vipul-san2412/Recommendation-System-using-LDA/README.md

   - `Recommendation-System-LDA.ipynb/`: The main ipynb file that contains the code for the project
 - `Dataset/`: Contains the Netflix dataset used for analysis.
 - `Papers/`: Relevant and Referenced papers
-- `results/`: Outputs of topic modeling, coherence scores, and recommendations.

 ## Getting Started